spmielke/spmielke.github.io/Prot-Struct-fr-DM.md

 #### Summary

 Motivated by the need for fast, reliable methods of assessing protein structure in the era of big genomics, this continuing effort seeks to provide data-derived tools for high-throughput structural characterization of proteins directly from traditional (e.g., HSQC) nuclear magnetic resonance (NMR) spectra, prior to resonance assignment.
-By correlating the NMR chemical shifts and structure content of proteins of known conformation, these tools allow accurate, real-time estimation of secondary structure in uncharacterized proteins.
+By correlating the NMR chemical shifts and structure content of proteins of known conformation, these tools allow accurate, real-time estimation of secondary structure in previously uncharacterized proteins.

 ...
 Following initial work demonstrating / establishing ...
 (Sibley, Monique, Krish), key early contributions ... <Mielke / Krishnan (all):> ... employed statistical methods ... to provide / establish formal basis ... . ...
 Subsequent work ...
 ML ... .